katebrich/Master-thesis/Scripts/README.md

   -t, --tasks                  Default: 'A'.
 Comma-separated list of tasks to process.
 If data are missing in root folder for some task, they are computed even if their task is not in the list.
 Possible values: 'D' - download; 'L' - compute ligand binding sites; 'F' - compute features; 'A' - compute analysis
   -m, --threads                Default: 1.
 Number of threads.
   -f, --features               Comma-separated list of features.
 If not provided, all features from config are processed.
-  -c, --config_path            Default: file config.json located in the same directory as this script -s, --sample_size            Default: 0.
+  -c, --config_path            Default: file config.json located in the same directory as this script.
+  -l, --lbs_distance_threshold Default: 4.
+Binding residues are defined as residues with at least one non-hydrogen atom in distance at most lbs_binding_threshold from any ligand.
+  -s, --sample_size            Default: 0.
 Size of random sample for hypothesis tests.
 If 0, all rows are taken.
 Arguments -i and -b are not considered, as this only makes sense for 1 iteration and no balancing.
   -i, --iterations             Default: 1.
 Number of iterations of hypothesis tests.
 Summary files contain averaged results from all the iterations.
   -b, --balance_binding_ratio  Default: False.
 If false, sample of given size is taken from the whole dataset and binding/nonbinding ratio is not balanced.
 If true, the same number of binding rows and nonbinding rows (equal to given sample size) is taken.